By Kerwin Holmes, Jr.

 But, after a while, I began to consider some things.
 The LGBT lobbying politicians have mercilessly attacked the freedoms of Christians (as opposed to attacking the freedoms of Muslims, Hindus, or any others…as I have pointed out with pains here).
 True freedom means tolerating ideological differences of expression, especially where religious ideas are involved.

 This is why the first right given in the Bill of Rights of the First Amendment from which all other rights are founded upon is the freedom of religious expression and worship in the public and private places.
-Recently, some wanted to destroy our foundations in order to suggest that freedom of religious expression is limitedt to the private sector and not extend to the public sector, but to do that would be to have to do the same with the freedoms of speech, the press, political activism, and common assembly (which by the way you know, all three are actually under attack with the “safe spaces” concept).
+Recently, some wanted to destroy our foundations in order to suggest that freedom of religious expression is limited to the private sector and not extended to the public sector, but to do that would be to have to do the same with the freedoms of speech, the press, political activism, and common assembly (which by the way you know, all three are actually under attack with the “safe spaces” concept).

 And even so, tens to hundreds times more Christians are cruelly murdered and gunned down each year by Islam alone.